Be an environmental steward!

 - Organize your friends, neighbors, church group, scout troop, club or student classroom.
 Individuals and families can participate, too!

 - Select a location that needs marking with new or replacement signs.
 Your City of Orlando neighborhood is a great place to start, or ask for a location assignment.

-- Contact Kristen Sims at the City of Orlando Streets & Stormwater Division by phone, 407.246.2257, or send an e-mail to firstname.lastname@example.org to reserve the marking kits.
+- Contact Kristen.Sims@cityoforlando.net at the City of Orlando Streets & Stormwater Division or by phone at 407.246.2257, to reserve the marking kits.